 Although earthquake magnitude is one factor that affects tsunami generation, there are other important factors to consider.
 The earthquake must be a shallow marine event that displaces the seafloor.

 Although both are sea waves, a tsunami and a tidal wave are two different and unrelated phenomena.
-A tidal wave is the wave motion of the tides.
+A tidal wave is a shallow water wave caused by the gravitational interactions between the Sun, Moon, and Earth.

-Go to the Earthquake Hazards Program Real-time Earthquake Map.
+Go to the Earthquake Hazards Program Latest Earthquakes Map.
 There are three columns which make up the real-time earthquake map.
-The left column comprises the list of earthquakes, the center
+The left column comprises the list of earthquakes, the center c

 How long did the magnitude 9.0 earthquake off the west coast of northern Sumatra shake?
 (What was the duration?)